RockLib/RockLib.Analyzers/docs/RockLib0002.md

 sidebar_label: 'Logger should be synchronous'
 ---

+# :warning: Deprecation Warning :warning:

+This library has been deprecated and will no longer receive updates.

+---

-# RockLib0002: Logger should be synchronous
+## RockLib0002: Logger should be synchronous

 ## Cause